-No, they are not the same thing.
-Little smokies are made with pork, beef, or turkey whereas hot dogs are usually just made with pork.
+No, they are not the same thing. cocktail weenies are made with pork, beef, or turkey, whereas hot dogs are usually just made with pork.

 Yes!
 You can make slow cooker little smokies on the stovetop.
-Just cook over low heat until the sausages are heated through and the sauce is bubbly.
+Simmer on low heat until the sausages are warmed through and the sauce bubbles.

 More Crock Pot Appetizer Recipes

 - Crock Pot Rotel Dip

 - Add little smokies sausage links to the bottom of a slow cooker.

 - In a medium bowl, add the remaining ingredients and whisk together until well combined.
 Then, pour the barbecue sauce over the lil smokies.